authzed/terraform-provider-authzed/docs/resources/policy.md

 }
 ```

+~> **Performance Note:** When creating mixed resource types (policies, service accounts, tokens, roles) with more than 8 total resources, use `terraform apply -parallelism=1` to avoid FGAM conflicts due to temporary API limitations.
+See the [troubleshooting guide](../guides/troubleshooting.md#performance-and-parallelism) for details.

 ## Argument Reference

 * `name` - (Required) A name for the policy.
 Must be between 1 and 50 characters.